Proj221/DemoVer1_Huawei/README.md

 ## Ep40_Add sound effect when class on and off
 + add a sound called Weather Snowball Hitting Wood (just for fun)

+## Ep41_Add some new guys into scenes and rearrange scene objects